Upsets happen every year in March Madness. Still, the 2012 NCAA Tournament is well on its way to being the wildest dance ever.

 Lehigh Mountain Hawks

-- The Mountain Hawks had previously reached the NCAA Tournament on four other occasions, with its closest matchup being an 87-73 loss to Temple in 1988.
+- The Mountain Hawks had previously reached the NCAA Tournament on four other occasions.
+Its closest result was an 87-73 loss to Temple in 1988.

 - Before this year’s appearance, Lehigh also made the NCAA Tournament in 2010, losing to Kansas 90-74.